Alamot/3dsp/README.markdown

-#Patched 3DSP driver (tested on Ubuntu 13.04 with network manager)
+#Patched 3DSP USB driver (tested on Ubuntu 13.04 with network manager)

 a) First, you should install all dependencies: